Anti-Bribery and Anti-Corruption Policy

 The definition of a “Government Official” is very broad and includes:

-- Any officer or employee of any foreign government or any agency, department, or instrumentality of a foreign government.
+• Any elected or appointed official, officer or employee of any government (local, regional, national or foreign) or any agency, department or instrumentality of a government.

-- Any foreign political party or any official thereof.
+• Any political party or any official thereof.

-- Any elected official, candidate for public office or political party, civil servant, or military personnel.
+• Any candidate for public office or political party, civil servant, or military personnel.

-- Any person acting in an official capacity on behalf of a foreign government or any agency, department, or instrumentality of a foreign government, or of any of the individuals or entities referenced above.
+• Any person acting in an official capacity on behalf of a government or any agency, department, or instrumentality of a government, or of any of the individuals or entities referenced above.

-If any Covered Person interacts with a Government Official in the course of providing services to and/or acting on behalf of the Company or a Manager, we must be especially cautious.
-This includes, for example, if the Company or a Manager works with an agent or broker that ultimately provides services to and/or interacts with a Government Official, including an employee of a state-owned or controlled entities (e.g., an agent that provides broker services to a state-owned utilities company).
+If any Covered Person interacts with a Government Official while providing services to, or acting on behalf of the Company, increased caution is required.
+This applies, for example, when the Company engages an agent or broker who, in turn, provides services to and/or interacts with a Government Official, including an employee of a state-owned or controlled entities (e.g., an agent that provides broker services to a state-owned utilities company).

-Consistent with this Policy, Covered Persons may not, under any circumstances, offer, provide, promise or agree to provide anything of value to influence the actions or decisions of, or to obtain any improper advantage with, Government Officials or the government bodies they may influence, or otherwise confer any illegal or improper benefit upon, a Government Official in any country, directly or indirectly, to obtain, retain, or direct business to anyone.
+In accordance with this Policy, Covered Persons are strictly prohibited from offering, providing, promising or agreeing to provide anything of value to influence the actions or decisions of, or to obtain any improper advantage with, or to confer any illegal or improper benefit upon, a Government Official in any country.
+This prohibition applies regardless of whether the objective is to obtain, retain or direct business or to influence government bodies through such officials.

 5. Expediting or Facilitating Payments